What are the Seahawks’ top areas of need? Here’s our ranking as the offseason gets set to heat up

 The postseason NFL lull that followed the Super Bowl is just about at its end.

-While some teams have already begun making a few moves, activity will begin to pick up markedly now with the NFL Scouting Combine set for next week (on-field drills are set for Feb.
-27-March 1) and then the free agent signing period March 18.
+While some teams already have begun making a few moves, activity will begin to pick up markedly now with the NFL scouting combine set for next week (on-field drills are Feb.
+27 to March 1) and then the free agent signing period begins March 18.

 Expect the Seahawks to be as active as anyone in the free agent period — and in contrast to many years of late — as they attempt to make moves to get over the division-round playoff round hump they’ve been stuck in since their last Super Bowl appearance following the 2014 season.

-Seattle has 48 players under contract (teams can have a max of 90 in the offseason) and about $50 million in available effective cap space, 15th most in the NFL according to OvertheCap.com, but with the ability to make a few moves to get more (such as cutting tight end Ed Dickson, which would net $3.25 million more in cap space).
+Seattle has 48 players under contract (teams can have a max of 90 in the offseason) and about $50 million in available effective cap space, 15th most in the NFL according to OvertheCap.com, with the ability to make a few moves to get more (such as cutting tight end Ed Dickson, which would net $3.25 million more in cap space).

 Last week we wrapped up a 10-part series reviewing each Seahawks position group heading into the offseason (which you can find here).